Trow-Registry/trow/docker/README.md

     with multi-stage builds.
  3. Use Rust cross-compilation to produce a binary for the target platform and copy into a base image for the target platform.
 This requires a bit more configuration, but does work.
-When targetting a low-powered platform (e.g. Raspberry Pi), this option may be considerably faster than building directly on the hardware or using emulation.
+When targeting a low-powered platform (e.g. Raspberry Pi), this option may be considerably faster than building directly on the hardware or using emulation.

 Our Dockerfile uses 3 (with Docker multiplatform support to assemble the final image).
 Assuming